groupdocs-conversion/GroupDocs.Conversion-Docs/java/getting-started/features-overview.md

 ## Caching results

 GroupDocs.Conversion supports [conversion result caching]({{< ref "conversion/java/developer-guide/advanced-usage/caching/" >}}) to local disk by default.
 However, any type of cache storage can be supported by implementing appropriate interfaces – Amazon S3, Dropbox, Google Drive, Windows Azure, Redis or any other.

+## Work with archives
+It is possible to convert archived files to all supported formats or just extract files.
+Also, you can archive the result of the conversion.